Planning to get behind the wheel in the Netherlands? Make sure you’re covered with our complete guide to car insurance in the Netherlands.

 It includes information on the following topics:

-- Introduction to Dutch car insurance
+- An overview of Dutch car insurance

 - Types of car insurance in the Netherlands